datenanfragen/website/content/en/donate.md

 * **How can I donate via SEPA direct debit?**

     <!-- TODO: Activate at mollie -->
     Recurring donations via direct debit are only available for our members.
-You can [become a supporting member]({{< ref "verein/become-a-member" >}}) and then give us a SEPA mandate.
+You can {{< link slug="verein/become-a-member" text="become a supporting member" >}} and then give us a SEPA mandate.
 Currently, we do not support single donations via direct debit.